kubesuiteorg/kubesuiteorg/README.md

 * Feedback and Contributions: We welcome feature requests and bug reports!
 Share your thoughts to help us improve KubeReport.

 ### Community
 We value our community and encourage your participation!
-Connect with us on [LinkedIn](https://www.linkedin.com/company/kubesuite) join us on [Slack](https://join.slack.com/t/kubesuite/shared_invite/zt-2rh7j3whw-We_16ybaeK5tNjRXGenX_Q) to share your thoughts and collaborate with us.
+Connect with us on [LinkedIn](https://www.linkedin.com/company/kubesuite) to share your thoughts and collaborate with us.